 - Liver dysfunction

 Acepromazine can cause behavioral changes.
 These changes may include uncharacteristic aggression.
 Caution should be used.

 Our Information Is Not Intended To Replace The Advice Of Your Veterinarian

 "Do not use our product information for diagnostic purposes.
 Always take your pet to your veterinarian to obtain a diagnosis and course of treatment.
 Only your veterinarian is qualified to assess all possible side effects, interactions, precautions, warnings and possible allergic reactions relating to the use of this product or drug with your pet."

-Given by mouth 45 minutes prior to some surgical procedures
+Can be given by mouth 45 minutes prior to some surgical procedures.